benitogr-code/tinyhouse/server/Readme.md

 - Setup a free tier cluster in [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 - Create a Database named **tinyhouse-main** containing a single collection named **test-listings**.

+OAuth client credentials from Google to authenticate applications users using Google.

+- Go to https://console.developers.google.com and create a new project.
+- Add OAuth client credentials for a web application.
+Add both the client ID and secret to your .env file.

 ## Installation

 Run the intall command: `npm install`.